 Adults are sometimes tired when they attend classes.
 Many

 students are juggling classes with work, family, etc. They,

 therefore, appreciate varied teaching methods that add interest

 and a sense of liveliness to the class.

 Adults may have logistical

 Family and caring responsibilities including childcare and/or

-Creating an environment where all participants feel they have a
+with younger students.
+Creating an environment where all participants feel

 with varying levels of confidence.
 Some may have had poor prior